Home Remedies for Thrush (Vaginal Yeast Infections)

 - Arrange GP referrals online to a gynaecologist or other specialists if your symptoms are severe, persistent, or unusual.

-- Send medical certificates online if thrush symptoms are affecting your ability to work or study.
+- Send medical certificates online for thrush symptoms that are affecting your ability to work or study.

 Conclusion